 Registration for online root zone management course now open

-Participants have the opportunity to learn about water quality, plant nutrition and irrigation management in this three-month, self-paced online course about greenhouse and horticultural lighting.
-Registration closes Nov.
-30, 2017.
+Participants will learn about water quality, plant nutrition and irrigation management in this three-month, self-paced online course about greenhouse and horticultural lighting.
+Registration closes June 15, 2018.

-Registration for the winter session of the award-winning Root Zone Management Course in Michigan State University Extension’s College of Knowledge is now open.
+Registration for the summer session of the award-winning Root Zone Management Course in Michigan State University Extension’s College of Knowledge is now open.
 The College of Knowledge Online Series was the 2017 National Award Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until Nov.
-30, 2017.
-Students will have from Dec.
-1, 2017, through Feb.
-28, 2018, to complete the course.
+Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until June 15, 2018.
+Students will have from June 1through August 31, 2018, to complete the course.
 Sign up now!